-How will students based outside the U.S. who cannot receive a vaccine authorized by the FDA fulfill the requirement?
+How can students based outside the U.S. who cannot receive a vaccine authorized by the FDA fulfill the requirement?

 We also understand that some students based outside the United States might not be able to obtain a vaccine authorized by either the WHO or FDA.
 FDU will work with these students to help them receive an FDA-approved vaccine after they arrive in the United States.

-Do students who already had COVID-19 still need to show proof of vaccination to attend FDU?
+Do students who have already had COVID-19 still need to show proof of vaccination to attend FDU?

 Yes.
 Students who have tested positive for COVID-19 in the past still must be vaccinated and show proof of their vaccination.